H. F. Stephens: Biography

 Stephens was the son of Frederic George Stephens, Pre-Raphaelite artist and art critic, and his wife the artist Rebecca Clara (née Dalton).
 He was named after his father's friend and former tutor, the painter Holman Hunt, although the two later fell out.
 He was a great nephew of the naturalist, explorer and biologist, Charles Darwin.

 Stephens was apprenticed in the workshops of the Metropolitan Railway in 1881.
 He was an assistant engineer during the building of the Cranbrook and Paddock Wood Railway, which opened in 1892.
 In 1894 he became an associate member of the Institution of Civil Engineers, which allowed him to design and build railways in his own right.

-He immediately set about his lifetime's project of operating light railways for rural areas, mostly planned and built under the 1896 Light Railways Act.
-His first two railways, the Rye and Camber Tramway and the Hundred of Manhood and Selsey Tramway, predated this, but he built the first railway under the Act, the Rother Valley Railway (later the Kent and East Sussex Railway).
+He immediately set about his lifetime's project of operating light railways for rural areas, mostly planned and built under the Light Railways Act 1896 (59 & 60 Vict. c.
+48).
+His first two railways, the Rye and Camber Tramway and the Hundred of Manhood and Selsey Tramway, predated this, but he built the first railway under the act, the Rother Valley Railway (later the Kent and East Sussex Railway).

 The railways were planned, and some later run, from an office at 23 Salford Terrace in Tonbridge, Kent, which Stephens had rented in 1900 and purchased in 1927.

 Many of his railways stayed independent of the larger systems created in the Grouping under the Railways Act 1921.

 Stephens had no close relatives and never married.
-He had few interests outside of railways other than voluntary military service and Liberal Party politics.
+He had few interests outside of railways other than voluntary military service and Liberal Party politics, having befriended MP for Caernarfon David Lloyd George during Stephens' period as Manager of the Welsh Highland Railway and Ffestiniog Railway between 1925 and 1931.
 In 1916, during World War I, Stephens attained the rank of Lieutenant-Colonel in the Territorial Army (TA) with which he had been associated since the 1890s.
 He continued to support the TA throughout most of the 1920s.

-When he died in 1931 aged 62, the management of his railways was taken over by his former "outdoor assistant" and life partner, W. H. Austen, who ran them until they closed or were incorporated into the national system in 1948.
+When he died in 1931 aged 62, the management of his railways was taken over by his assistant W. H. Austen, who ran them until they closed or were incorporated into the national system in 1948.

 A museum devoted to his life and achievements is at Tenterden Station in Kent.